timii/Pong/README.md

 ### Description

-TODO Add description
+I wanted to get to know Unity, so I started with making Pong in Unity.
+It's a basic game to get familiar with the Engine and learn about the process of making a game.

 ### How To Use

-TODO Add how to use part
+TODO Add how to use

 [Back To The Top](#kalorientracker)